Import Control and Food Safety Guidelines

 - Retailers should keep a proper record of the quantity of the withdrawn food for returning to the distributor.
 The recalled food, with proper identification, should be stored in a separate area away from other foods and with proper labelling or marking to prevent accidental delivery

-Products may be recovered by return to supermarkets, return via distribution chains or direct return from consumers.
+Products may be recovered by return to the traders, return via retail outlets or direct return from consumers.
 The product is to be recovered to a central site, or in the case of widely distributed product, to major recovery sites.
 The recovered product must be stored in an area which is separated from any other food product.
 Accurate records are to be kept of the amount of recovered product and the batch codes of the product recovered.
 After recovery, products may be corrected or reprocessed before release to the market if it is fit for human consumption.
 Otherwise the product is to be destroyed or returned to country of origin if the situation permits and FEHD grants an approval.

 - Post-recall reporting

-The trader concerned should provide a progress report at regular interval at the request of the Department.
+The trader concerned should provide a progress report (Appendix B) at regular interval to the FEHD.
 After the food recall exercise, the trader should submit a final report within a specified time frame as determined by the Department taking into account complexity of the case.
 The reports should contain essential information such as:

 - the circumstances leading to the recall;

 - the action taken by the trader including details of any publicity;

 - the extent of distribution of the relevant batch in Hong Kong and overseas;

 - the quantity of product not distributed to other traders;

 - the result of the recall (quantity of stock returned, outstanding, etc.);